hartwork/fetchcommandwrapper/README.md

 **fetchcommandwrapper** combines
 download tool [aria2](https://aria2.github.io/)
 with variable `GENTOO_MIRRORS`
-to speed up distfile downloads of [portage](https://wiki.gentoo.org/wiki/Portage).
+to speed up distfile downloads of [Portage](https://wiki.gentoo.org/wiki/Portage) by downloading from multiple mirrors at the same time.
-It is intergrate with portage
-through variables `FETCHCOMMAND` (and `RESUMECOMMAND`).
+**fetchcommandwrapper** integrates with Portage through variables `FETCHCOMMAND` (and `RESUMECOMMAND`), hence the name.

 # Installation